zenbro/mirror.vim/README.md

   * 0 - transfers done normally (you should see what's going on under the hood when using `:MirrorEdit` or `:MirrorDiff` commands)
   * 1 - transfers done silently
 Silent mode will be used by default.
+* `g:mirror#spawn_command` - vim command in this variable is used for executing _scp_ when copying files.
+In original vim copying files to remote server will have blocking behavior, in neovim - async.
+If you want to use [dispatch.vim](https://github.com/tpope/vim-dispatch) - add this to your *.vimrc*:
+`let g:mirror#spawn_command = ':Start '`

 ## FAQ